Garlic for Dogs - Health Benefits, Preparation, Use, Safe Dosage

 Garlic also contains sulfur - a natural insect repellent.
 More on this further below.

-When garlic is ingested in reasonable amounts there are no harmful results - only benefits, and no, it won’t make your dog smell like garlic.
+When garlic is ingested in reasonable amounts (refer to dosage guidelines further below), there are NO harmful results - only benefits.

 Garlic is a member of the allium genus - garlic is considered a vegetable, and a member of the Lily family.
 Garlic is an ancient food crop - cherished for its vegetable bulb and flower stalk (scape), the garlic plant has been harvested and cultivated by mankind for thousands of years.